Pujastar/Theme_Based_Colorization/Readme.md

 d.
 Style images : Contains style images
 e.
 Static : Contains images required for website to run
 f.
 Test images : Contains test images for each iteration as given in command.
-3. Upload the ìdeep_learning_projectî folder in your google drive.
+3. Upload the ‚Äúdeep_learning_project‚Äù folder in your google drive.
 4. The VGG19 model can be downloaded by running this in the terminal Or from the link : wget http://www.vlfeat.org/matconvnet/models/beta16/imagenet-vgg-verydeep-19.mat
 5. Upload the vgg19 model file in the project folder